 Known for its stunning skyline and myriad of historic neighborhoods, West Palm Beach is the oldest municipality in the South Florida metropolitan area.
-The city housed approximately 104,031 inhabitants in 2014 according to U.S. Census estimates, and relies on key industries such as tourism, construction, agriculture, and biosciences.
+The city relies on key industries such as tourism, construction, agriculture, and biosciences.

-According to the U.S. Census Bureau, inhabitants of West Palm Beach, Florida brought in a median household income of $44,897 in 2013.
-That's lower than the median household income for the state, which worked out to $46,956 that year.
-However, the median housing value in West Palm Beach worked out to just $178,200 in 2013, which is rather affordable for a popular tourist area.
-Further, in 2013, 52.4 percent of West Palm Beach residents owned their homes.
+According to the U.S. Census Bureau, inhabitants of West Palm Beach, Florida brought in a median household income of $51,635 in 2018.
+The median housing value in West Palm Beach worked out to just $237,400 in 2018.
+Further, in 2018, 48.2 percent of West Palm Beach residents owned their homes.

 Love animals?
 The Palm Beach Zoo, which is home to 1,400 animals, is located in West Palm Beach.
 Meanwhile, the area's bounty of wildlife has made it a hub for eco-tourism.